blizzhackers/kolbot-SoloPlay/README.md

 **Q: Why isn't the bot making the build I selected?**

 **A:** The bot follows a set build progression.
 As it progresses, it will respecialize 2 times transitioning from a start build to a leveling build, ending at the selected finalbuild.

+**Q: When will the bot change to the final build I selected?**

+**A:** In classic the bot will switch to the final build based on level.
+In expansion it transitions to the final build when final gear requirements are met.

 **Q: The bot has beaten diablo (classic) / baal, so why isn't moving on to the next difficulty?**